Common galaxias: Description

 Common galaxias is a slim, narrow fish with a mottled, spotty pattern, iridescent silver eyes, undersides and gill covers, and some individuals have an iridescent green stripe along the top of their bodies which can be intermittently seen as they swim.
 Their specific name maculatus ("spotted") comes from the pattern of dark-mottled, leopard-like spots on an olive-brown background along their upper bodies.
 This pattern ranges from very subtle to quite bold.
 Common galaxias have slightly forked tails, unlike other most other galaxiids, which have square tails.
-Fully grown adults typically range from 8–11 cm in length, with an average of 10 cm.
+Fully grown adults typically range from 8 to 11 cm in length, with an average of 10 cm.
 The maximum reported length is 19 cm.

 Distribution and habitat

 Common galaxias are one of the most widely distributed freshwater fish in the world.
 They inhabit Chile (35–55°S), Patagonia, Argentina, the Falkland Islands, some Pacific Islands such as New Caledonia, New Zealand, coastal streams in south-eastern Australia, Tasmania, and southwest Western Australia and numerous waterfilled cenotes and caves in south-eastern South Australia.

 They are commonly found in small schools or shoals in slow-moving water, but can be more solitary in swifter streams.
 Adults are mainly found in still or slow-moving water in the lower parts of coastal streams and rivers, or around the edges of lagoons; they can tolerate a wide range of natural conditions.
 If oxygen levels are low as a result of eutrophication, they can jump out of the water (emerse) and take up oxygen through their skin as a last resort.
+A study by New Zealand's NIWA found that inanga have a high tolerance to turbid water, with an LC50 of between 17,500 and 21,000 NTU.
 They need access to riparian vegetation for spawning, and usually live in river systems with access to the sea, as their larval stage is marine.
 They tend to be found in lower-elevation streams as, unlike other species of Galaxias, they cannot climb past waterfalls.

 Common galaxias can become land-locked (such as in five lakes in Northland, New Zealand), feeding and breeding in large beds of reeds.